Irish Body Painting Festival

-Welcome to the Dublin Body Painting Jam.
+Welcome to the Dublin Body Paint.
 We are a one stop shop for all your body painting needs.
 Our main focus is getting you to join us to body paint!

 Whether you fancy picking up a brush for the first time since the Junior Cert, or are a seasoned professional, want to strip down to your birthday suit or keep completely covered up - you are welcome to join in.